splunk/public-o11y-docs/logs/processors.rst

 .. _kv-processor:

-Create a KV Parser Processor
+Create a KV parser processor
 --------------------------------------------------------------------------------

-A KV Parser Processor is a rule that parses key-value (KV) pairs.
-To create a KV Parser Processor, follow these steps:
+A KV parser processor is a rule that parses key-value (KV) pairs.
+To create a KV parser processor, follow these steps:

 #.
 To apply your new rule to only a subset of incoming logs, click :guilabel:`Add Filter` then add a keyword or field.
 The new rule will apply only to logs matching this filter.
 #.
 Preview your rule to ensure that Pipeline Management is extracting the correct field values.